Staff at New Zealand embassies can help you in several ways if you get into difficulties overseas but there are some limitations.

 - provide you with financial assistance, except in a real emergency and subject to very strict conditions

-- operate a personal mail service for you or store your belongings
+- operate a personal mail service for you including through the diplomatic bag or store your belongings

 For more detail, see the section When things go wrong.